PubNubDevelopers/unreal-stackobot/README.md

 - WB_ChatUI: Contains the UI elements, the chat and presence count.
 - WB_ChatBox: Contains the chatbox and most of the logic of the app, including PubNub setup, channel cycling, etc.
 - WB_PresenceCount: Displays the occupancy count

+## Testing Chat using the Debug Console
+In the [Admin Portal](https://admin.pubnub.com/), there is a Debug Console that allows you to test your PubNub app and keys as another user.
+You'll need to keep in mind a few details when testing:
+- The channel architecture necessary to subscribe and receive messages as follows:
+    - group: `group.<groupname>`
+    - whisper: `whisper.<gameUUID>-<AdminPortalUUID>`.
+Since the debug console can't handle logic to understand if the whisper contains that message, you need to always format the channels in this order in the debug console.
+You can find your gameUUID by simply entering in a message in the game: the publisher is always to the left of the message. **Keep in mind for simplicity sake, the UUID changes each time you load the game**.
+- Due to the architecture of the Unreal SDK and how the Debug Console sends messages, you need to format the message in JSON format in the Debug Console with the `text` and `publisher` fields.
+An example: {"text":"hi there!","publisher":"amy"}

 ## Links
 - PubNub Unreal SDK: https://www.pubnub.com/docs/sdks/unreal